nikitavoloboev/data/focusing/rules.md

 - Don't judge anyone.
 Attempt to see another person's point of view.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 - Embrace change.
 Never complain about anything.
 Be proactive.
 Be bold & fearless.
 Move fast.
+- Don't stay in bed.
+Wake up fast and start the day.
+Keep good posture.
 - Build & enforce [good habits](habits.md).
 - Adjust these rules and [my workflow](../sharing/my-workflow.md) to match what I learned.
 - Follow these rules.
 [Take it easy](../life/happiness.md).
 You only live now.